READ OUR ARTICLE IN PARENTMAP! CLICK HERE TO BE DIRECTED TO THE PARENTMAP WEBSITE.

 From a very young age, Attic learners are given freedom to self-advocate, to make decisions, and to have a voice in the community and in their own education.
 Out of this autonomy, a strong sense of self develops.
 Attic kids see themselves as learners!
 They are readers, writers, problem-solvers, mathematicians, scientists, and artists.
 They are community builders and friends.
 They are responsible for themselves and their futures.

 We nurture this sense of self-confidence and agency by stressing collaboration over competition and by encouraging intrinsic motivation to learn without external rewards and punishment.
-We do not grade, and we do not test.
+Learners reflect on their learning in collaboration with their teachers and participate actively in the learning process.
 Our teens leave The Attic having retained their innate childhood sense of self-confidence, curiosity, and creativity, prepared to launch into adult life as passionate and self-determined individuals.

 Read more